mkacki/ScoreBoard/README.md

 4. Get a summary of matches in progress ordered by their total score.
 The matches with the same total score will be returned ordered by the most recently started match in the scoreboard.

+## Other requirements derived from game rules

+ - Each team in given time, can play only one match
+ - score update operation cannot lower team score.